rtpascual/obsidian-notes/README.md

 # Obsidian Notes
 Repository for syncing my personal notes made with `Obsidian`.

 Notes follow P.A.R.A system.
-Trying to keep folders fairly shallow, only up to 3 levels (ex.
-Projects --> Folder 1 --> Folder 2 --> Folder 3).
+Trying to keep folders fairly shallow, only up to 2 levels (ex.
+Projects --> Folder 1 --> Notes).

 ## Note Sections
 Deeper dive into what is placed in each folder of the P.A.R.A system.